 Feature-Level Acceptance Criteria

-Writes Given/When/Then acceptance criteria for every feature, covering happy path, error states, loading states, empty states, and permission states.
-Minimum 3 ACs per feature — often 6–10.
+Writes Given/When/Then acceptance criteria for every feature: happy path, error states, loading states, empty states, and permission states.
+Minimum 5 ACs per feature — often 6–10.
+Specific enough that an engineer can implement without asking a single clarifying question.

 Edge Case Documentation